jonathansillito/open-source-project-course/modules/introduction/README.md

 ## Applying

+The goal of this activity is to select a project to work on for this course.
+Here are some recommended steps.

-* Identify a small list of projects you would like to contribute to.
+* Brainstorm a list of projects you would like to consider.
 * For each project:
   * Identify the license used
   * Identify ways that you could contribute (open issues, bug reports, feature requests, documentation, goals, etc.)

-* Select the project you want to work on.
+The (possibly considering the selection criteria discussed earlier) make a decision.

 ## Reflecting

-* Submit a one-page description of the project you want to contribute to and the rationale behind your decision.
+Submit a one-page description of the project you want to contribute to and the rationale behind your decision.
 Your write-up should include:

 * The name of the project and a link to its website/Github
 * A short description of the project
 * A description of why you chose that project
 * A description of how you think you might contribute to the project
-  * What OSS license the project uses and the implications that might have on your contributions.
+* What OSS license the project uses

+If you will be using a mentor, please also provide the following information:

+* Who will be your mentor?
+* What are you hopes/ambitions for that mentoring relationship?
+* How will you approach mentoring (so as to accomplish what you hope)?